prainar/peer/tutorial/01-login-signup-ui/README.md

-git checkout master           # Switch to your local master git pull origin master        # Ensure your local master is up-to-date with your remote master git merge assignment-1-feature # Merge the feature branch into your master git push origin master        # Push the updated master to your fork online
+git checkout master           # Switch to your local master git pull origin master        # Ensure your local master is up-to-date with your remote master git merge assignment-1-feature # Merge the feature branch into your master git push origin master        # Push the updated master to your repository online
 ```

 ## Preview